mog96/Seed/README.md

 ### game.js
 A lot going on here.
 Opens a GameConnection WebSocket.
 Most data saved in dataModel rather than $scope as it persists through the loading of a new page.
 General data flow:
--	Client submits a decision
+-	Client submits a decision.
--	Function “sendEffortLevel” (or sendContract, sendAccept, etc) sends decision to server
+-	Function “sendEffortLevel” (or sendContract, sendAccept, etc) sends decision to server.
--	Message bounces back to both parties in connection
+-	Message bounces back to both parties in connection.
--	Functions `conn.onmessage()` and `$scope.nextPage()` work together to determine game logic, based on selections by employer and worker
+-	Message is processed in `conn.onmessage()`, which works with `$scope.nextPage()` to determine game logic, based on selections by employer and worker.
   - TODO: Unify.
 - New page is loaded.